 However, while digital technologies are improving, they continue to face environmental issues, such as energy consumption, materials sourcing issues such as mining of rare minerals, and disposal of unrecyclable e-waste.
 The pressure to resolve these issues has been growing exponentially as technology integrates more thoroughly into our lives.
 Pressured by consumers, some companies are striving to mitigate environmental risks through improved product design, closer supply chain oversight and product life cycle management.

 Diversity in tech

 Recent years have seen a marked trend in company responses to improving diversity and inclusion in the technology sector.
-As discussed in our recent TechLaw Podcasts, data-based findings revealing stark gaps in representation in major technology companies have driven policy shifts, public disclosures and changes in investment strategy across the sector.
+Data-based findings revealing stark gaps in representation in major technology companies have driven policy shifts, public disclosures and changes in investment strategy across the sector.
 In particular, there has been a push to address the lack of gender representation both at the board level and in the workforce.